Graffiti Removal and Prevention

 - You can Help with Graffiti Removal

 Our office is always looking for volunteers to remove and report graffiti.
-I will provide SoSafe graffiti removal for the removal of graffiti from non-porous surfaces (metal), and ask that the volunteer report all other graffiti to my office.
+Alderman Moreno provides SoSafe graffiti removers for the removal of graffiti from non-porous surfaces (metal), and asks that the volunteer report all other graffiti to the office.